Aloha! Are you trying to decide where to stay on Maui?

 Hana-Maui Resort: Check rates and availability

-As you can see, there’s no shortage of great places to stay on Maui.
+As you can see, there’s no shortage of great accommodations throughout the island.

 Every time we’ve gone, this Hawaiian island has always been worth every penny we spend.
 (And you’ll spend many a pretty penny in Maui – it’s an expensive island!)